szabgab/perlmaven.com/sites/en/pages/dancer2-hello-world.md

 This tells us that the server is running and accepting connection on port 5000.

-If you are using Windows, you'll probably also see a pop-up of the <b>Windows Defender Firewall</b> saying that it has blocked some features of this app.
+If you are using Windows, you'll probably also see a pop-up of the **Windows Defender Firewall** saying that it has blocked some features of this app.

 This happens if you have the Windows Firewall on your computer that will limit the access to your computer.

-It has two checkboxes, one to enable access on <b>Private networks</b>, the other to enable access on <b>Public networks</b>
+It has two checkboxes, one to enable access on **Private networks**, the other to enable access on **Public networks**

 For some reason on my computer the Public networks was checked.
 I prefer to only allow access on Private networks so I checked that box and unchecked the box of the Public networks.

-Then I clicked <b>Allow access</b>.
+Then I clicked **Allow access**.
 It took a couple of seconds to make the pop-up disappear.
 It might have been slow because I was recording the video on a Windows running in a Virtual Box while the video-recording was running.
 So my computer was already busy.